alexpaul/Pair-Programming-Exercise/README.md

 ## Prerequisites for this exercise

-* Xcode installed
+* Xcode preferably the most up to date version
-* Terminal and Github experience
+* Terminal and git experience
 * Swift fundamentals
 * iOS and UIKit experience
 * Using dependencies e.g CocoaPods or Swift Package Manager
 * Multithreading
 * Networking in iOS
 * Unit Testing
-* Experience with the Human Interface Guidelines and Apple design best practices.
+* Experience with the Human Interface Guidelines (HIG) and Apple design best practices.
 * MVC or MVVM experience
+* Eye for subtle effective use of animataions.
+* Experience using Postman or similar